apache/cordova-coho/docs/platforms-release-process.md

 Once all the repos are branched, we focus on testing & fixing all of the regressions we find.

+### Prerequisite: npm test

+Ensure that `npm test` succeeds locally.

+Ensure that the continuous build, which checks the status of `npm test`, is green on GitHub.

 ### 1) Plugin tests with `cordova-mobile-spec` project

 Create and run a [mobile-spec](https://github.com/apache/cordova-mobile-spec/) project: